By-Laws of the Stinson Beach Village Association

 Keep meeting attendance rosters and encourage member signatures.

-Keep working files on Village Association business; place completed project files in Association office; and pass open files on to the succeeding Seccretary at the end of his or her term.
+Keep working files on Village Association business; place completed project files in the locked filing cabinet; and pass open files on to the succeeding Seccretary at the end of his or her term.

 Prepare correspondence for review by the Directors and obtain the signature of the President or Vice-President prior to distribution.